Heritage Estate – Sectional Title and The Body Corporate

 • presenting a budget for the forthcoming year along with the required levy contribution to cover the budget.

-• insuring the buildings;
+• insuring the common buildings of Heritage Estate;

 • maintaining the common property of the Estate,